pullashradha/Portfolio-LandingPage/README.md

 ## Description

-This website will serve as an online portfolio for the developer.
-It has separate webpages for potential employers to browse through to gain an understanding of the developer's skill level, and to view their portfolio.
+This website serves as an online portfolio for the developer.
+It has separate webpages for potential employers to browse through to gain an understanding of the developer's skill level, and to view their past and current projects.

 ## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom installed.

 * Clone this repository
-* Download Bootstrap, CSS and/or Font Awesome as needed
 * Open index.html in Terminal

 ## Known Bugs